cyanreg/avtransport/draft-qproto-dash-interop.md

-Qstream <-> DASH interoperation
+Qproto <-> DASH interoperation
 ===============================

-Qstream is capable of being losslessy converted into DASH, and vice versa.
+Qproto is capable of being losslessy converted into DASH, and vice versa.
 This document serves as a specification with which conversion should be done.

-DASH to Qstream
+DASH to Qproto
 ===============

 DASH manifest